balcomfredrick71-sketch/mu-sts.gt.tc-campus-transport-system-/README.md

 ##  About Me

-*  Final Year IT Student
+*  Holder of Diploma in Information Technology (IT)
 *  Passionate about building real-world systems
 *  Strong interest in backend development & system design
 *  Focused on creating solutions that improve efficiency and accessibility